 The Jobs Support Scheme was first introduced in Budget 2020, and now it got a boost.

 Under the Jobs Support Scheme (JJS), the state will reimburse up to 25% of every salary you pay to your local employees — citizens and permanent residents.

 ⚡️The April wage subsidy will compensate you as much as 75% of every local employee’s salary.

 The monthly wage cap is now set at S$4,600.
 Here’s how it works:

 - If your employee’s gross monthly salary is less than or up to S$4,600, you will get 25% funding of what you pay them.

 - If your employee earns more than S$4,600, you will get the maximum payout — a quarter of S$4,600, or S$1,150.

 The most affected industries will get more support:

-- Travel (including licensed hotels, gated tourist attractions, and MICE venue operators) — a 75% refund.
+- Travel (including licensed hotels, gated tourist attractions, and MICE venue operators) — a 75% funding.